tleers/llm-api-starterkit/README.md

 This repository is the most minimal implementation of an LLM API possible, focusing on making this technology accessible to coders new to LLMs & APIs.
 The core libraries are `langchain` & `fastapi`.

-For an example that is more comprehensive and adhering to best practices, I will soon share https://github.com/tleers/servelm.
+For an example that is more comprehensive and adhering to best practices, I will soon share more examples.
+  * Minimal guide to serverless deployment without Ops: https://github.com/tleers/minimal-serverless-llm-deployment
+  * [TODO] A comprehensive, best practices guide with Ops: https://github.com/tleers/servelm

 # Quick-start